vatpac-technology/sops/docs/aerodromes/procedural/woomera.md

 ## Local Procedures
 ### Initial and Pitch
-The [intial points](../../../controller-skills/military/#initial-and-pitch) are aligned with Taxiway C at the following locations.
+The [initial points](../../../controller-skills/military/#initial-and-pitch) are aligned with Taxiway C at the following locations.

 | RWY  | Initial Point | Altitude |
 | ---- | ------------- | ------------------------ |